sfdezlop/erp-front-isdi-coders-final-project/pending.md

 - Check that token at `localStorage` is reset when click in logout.
 - Remind me for xx days working properly.
 - Check the feedback of login when the email or password are wrong.
+- Link to 'awake' render.com server from login component.

 ## Microservices